What is alopecia areata?

 Poor prognostic factors include:

-- Extensive disease
+- More extensive disease

-- Ophiasis pattern of hair loss
+- Ophiasis pattern

-- Family members with alopecia areata
+- Family history of alopecia areata